Find items and duplicates in Music on Mac

 You can’t search radio listings.

 You can find every instance of a song by the same artist anywhere in your music library.
-For example, the same song could appear on the artist’s album and on a movie soundtrack.
+For example, the same song could appear on the artist’s album and on a film soundtrack.

 In the Music app on your Mac, click Songs in the sidebar on the left.